7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 2. Künefe

 In Hatay, you can have the world-famous dessert künefe.
-This is made from shredded wheat and a local unsalted künefe cheese.
+This is made from shredded wheat and a local unsalted künefe cheese and then drizzled in a sugary syrup.
+Make sure you eat it fresh for the best experience.

 3. Maraş Ice Cream